An interview in 2022 with the former catcher

 After the Big Leagues

-A week after the game against the A's, the Indians sent Lipski back to the Philadelphia Phillies who promptly assigned him to the triple-A Arkansas Travellers.
+A week after the game against the Kansas City A's, the Indians sent Bob Lipski back to the Philadelphia Phillies who promptly assigned him to the triple-A Arkansas Travelers.

-He only hit .230 in Arkansas that year, and the next season the Phillies shipped him to the St. Louis Cardinals.
+He only hit .230 in Arkansas that year, and the next season the Philadelphia Phillies shipped him off to the St. Louis Cardinals.

-He played for the Jacksonville Suns in 1964, then early in 1965 Lipski was traded alongside Glen Hobbie to the Detroit Tigers for pitcher Dick Egan.
+Lipski played for the Jacksonville Suns in 1964, then early in 1965 he was traded alongside Glen Hobbie to the Detroit Tigers for pitcher Dick Egan.

 He played 77 games for the Tigers' triple-A club, the Syracuse Chiefs, in 1965, hitting just .209.